-You can also add NOW TV passes to watch Sky Sports, as well as Sky Original shows on popular channels such as Sky One and Sky Atlantic, and the full Sky Cinema collection, to boot.
+You can also add NOW TV Memberships to watch Sky Sports, as well as Sky Original shows on popular channels such as Sky One and Sky Atlantic, plus the full Sky Cinema collection.

 BT TV packages

-- Sport – One of the UK’s’ most popular sport packages, BT Sports features six dedicated sport channels, along with BoxNation.
-These channels showcase exclusive live Premier League games and every match of the UEFA Champions League and Europa League.
+- Sport – one of the UK’s most popular sport packages, BT Sport features four dedicated BT Sport channels, along with BoxNation.
+These channels showcase live Premier League and Europa League games, as well as exclusive UEFA Champions League coverage

-- Big Sport – Alongside all BT Sport channels, BT’s Big Sport bundle brings you all Sky Sports channels, courtesy of a NOW Sports Membership, plus Eurosport 1 and 2.
+- Big Sport – alongside all BT Sport channels, BT’s Big Sport bundle brings you all Sky Sports channels, courtesy of a NOW Sports Membership, plus Eurosport 1 and 2.
 Highlights include Premier League and UEFA League games, as well as all Formula 1 races

 - Fibre Essential – average speeds of 36Mbps